TBthegr81/SKBot/README.md

 SKBot
 =====

-Different versions of SKBot, all equally terrible
+SKBot, someone we all love to hate.